0xAsten/foobar-lings/README.md

 ### Process Subcommands

-`foobar_lings` includes several subcommands to help you manage your exercises.
+`foobar-lings` includes several subcommands to help you manage your exercises.
 Here's how to use them:

 - Verify